 Project Papers (7 credits – 14 ECTS)

-Seven take-home assignments/Project Papers, relevant to courses taught and to the student’s own research interest.
+Seven 2500-word Project Papers, relevant to courses taught and specific to student research interests.

 Qualifying Papers (6 credits - 12 ECTS)